Facts on Publicly Funded Contraceptive Services in the United States

 WHAT IMPACT DO FAMILY PLANNING SERVICES HAVE?

-• Without publicly funded family planning services, the number of unintended pregnancies and abortions occurring in the United States would be 66% higher among women overall; the number of unintended pregnancies among poor women would be 70% higher, and among teens, 73% higher.
+• In 2010, without publicly funded family planning services, the number of unintended pregnancies and abortions occurring in the United States would be 66% higher among women overall; the number of unintended pregnancies among poor women would be 70% higher, and among teens, 73% higher.

 • The services provided at publicly funded centers saved the federal and state governments an estimated $7.6 billion in 2010; services provided at Title X–supported centers accounted for $5.3 billion of that total.

-• In other words, nationally, every $1.00 invested in helping women avoid pregnancies they did not want to have saved $5.68 in Medicaid expenditures that otherwise would have been needed.
+• In other words, in 2010, every $1.00 invested in helping women avoid pregnancies they did not want to have saved $5.68 in Medicaid expenditures that otherwise would have been needed.

 Sources of Data